kennytilton/MatrixJS/README.md

 In other words, simply assigning to an input Cell with code like `todoRoute.v = 'All'` triggers the dependent routing buttons to recompute their DOM class attribute and, for those that change (to or from "selected"), for those changes to be propagated to the DOM `classList`s.

 #### Efficiency
-Any complex JS framework runs the risk of working harder than hand-crafter HTML/JS to maintain a page dynamically.
-MatrixJS addresses this two ways.
+Any complex JS framework runs the risk of working harder than hand-crafted HTML/JS to maintain a page dynamically, just as before you were born humans shifted better than automatic transmissions and wrote better machine language than compilers.
+We digress.

-First, the initial page is generated all at once, without piecemeal assembly of individual parts.
-Second, dependencies and state change propagation happen at a logical maximum of granularity, requiring the logical minimum of recalculation and consequent DOM updates.
-This is possible because data depedency is tracked property by property.
+MatrixJS addresses efficiency two ways.
+First, a no-brainer: the initial page is generated all at once as one wodge of HTML.
+No piecemeal assembly of individual parts.

+Second, dependencies and state change propagation happen at maximal granularity, requiring the logical minimum of recalculation and consequent DOM updates.
+This is possible because data dependency is tracked property by property.

-For example, when a user clicks a button triggering a new route selection, Matrix's automatic dependency tracking tells the engine exactly which formulaic Cells to re-evaluate, so each button re-decides if it should have the `selected` class.
-In code we have not yet visited, it also tells the Matrix model of the do-list which items are in play:
+For example, when a user clicks a filtering button triggering a new route, Matrix's automatic dependency tracking tells the engine exactly which formulaic Cells to re-evaluate, so each button re-decides if it should have the `selected` class.

+In code we have not yet visited, it also tells the Matrix incarnation of the do-lists (the model in MVC) which items are in play:
 ````js
 routeItems: cF( c => {
                 let selection = todoRoute.v;